Asanga: Works

-Attributed works of unsure authorship
+The Maitreya Corpus

 The next group of texts are those that Tibetan hagiographies state were taught to Asaṅga by Maitreya and are thus known as the "Five Dharmas of Maitreya" in Tibetan Buddhist scholasticism.
 According to D.S.
 Ruegg, the "five works of Maitreya" are mentioned in Sanskrit sources from only the 11th century onwards.
 As noted by S.K.
 Hookham, their attribution to a single author has been questioned by modern scholars.
-The traditional list is: